DataCleansingEnthusiast/aws-bootcamp-cruddur-2023/journal/week6.md

 Deploy the backend service with force-deployment using the script ./bin/backend/deploy Connect to your postgresdb(rds) prod using the script ./bin/db/connect prod

-Test the frontend app using the [image](https://roopish-awssolutions.com/messages/new/bayko)
+Test the frontend app using the url [https://roopish-awssolutions.com/messages/new/bayko](https://roopish-awssolutions.com/messages/new/bayko)

 **Test #1**